 One of the major positives of operating as a contractor is a sense of freedom.
 Unfortunately, working through an umbrella company does restrict your financial control more than it would if you were to operate through your own personal service provider.

 While working through an umbrella company may mean less paperwork, you are still required to complete timesheets and expense claims, tasks that can prove tricky, especially if you’re unfamiliar with either process.

 Choosing whether to stick with your current payment option or change it in favour of a different one is a decision that deserves thorough consideration.
 Not only will it depend on your individual circumstances and whether your choice of agency deals with the payment option in question, but it also depends on which benefits are most important to you.

 Hopefully, this handy comparison chart will set you in the right direction.

 Please note, this is an 'at a glade guide' and is purely indicative.
 Your actual experiences in any of these areas may vary between different agencies and umbrellas.

 Additional guidance is supplied below:

-If you still have questions regarding becoming a locum doctor with Global Medics, why not visit our Frequently Asked Questions page to find out more?
+If you still have questions regarding becoming a locum doctor with Global Medics, why not visit our Frequently Asked Questions page or guides below to find out more?
 Alternatively, get in touch with our dedicated recruitment team who will be able to answer your query.